MasoniteFramework/orm-docs/models.md

 **You still need to add the `deleted_at` datetime field to your database table for this feature to work.**
 {% endhint %}

-Hopefully there is a `soft_deletes()` helper that you can use in migrations to add this field quickly.
+There is also a `soft_deletes()` helper that you can use in migrations to add this field quickly.

 ```python
 # user migrations